When to visit

 Welcome to bayou country!
 Founded in 1834, Houma was named after the Native American tribe who settled here, the Houmas Indians.

-Today it is also known as “the Venice of Louisiana” because of its many marshes and swamps and the 52 bridges built to cross all of these bodies of water.
+The area features many marshes and swamps and some 50 bridges built to cross all of these bodies of water.

 The city has become a must-see Louisiana destination for its bayous, but also for its Cajun culture, traditions, music, cuisine, and legendary hospitality.

 The locals love to discuss their culture with tourists.
 You will quickly discover their joie de vivre!

 Bayou Black Drive in Houma attracts many tourists because of its charming B&Bs and small local restaurants.
 If you are lucky enough to run into any Native Americans (there are still a few families in the area), don't hesitate to start a conversation and ask them about their history.

 You're in a wetland!
 Don't forget your insect repellent.
 The mosquitoes can be very annoying when visiting the bayou...

 Southdown Plantation / The Terrebonne Museum

 Four generations of the Minor Family, along with hundreds of workers and their families, lived and labored at Southdown Plantation.
 You can tour the 19th century sugar plantation and manor house, which is filled with objects from the past.
 The on-site Terrebonne Museum presents exhibits on plantation life, the sugar industry and life in 19th century southern Louisiana.